chris-townsend/project-one/README.md

 - [GitHub:](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.

 - [W3C Markup Validator:](https://validator.w3.org/) - This site was used to ensure that my HTML and CSS was error free.
 I had to push my code to ensure it was updated and then add the URL of the website to the address bar which then checked for errors or warnings.

+ - [Slack:] (https://slack.com/intl/en-gb/) - Slack is a an online messaging service which allows poeple to collaberate with their workspaces.
+Slack was incredibly useful for advice from students and tutors.

+ - [YouTube:] (https://www.youtube.com/) - YouTube is a free video sharing website, it has been very useful for watching videos on positioning using flexbox.

 ## Testing